 The current global livestock population requires at least 80 percent of the world’s soybean production and more than one-half of all corn.
 Basic laws of biophysics show that growing feed crops for animals, which people then kill and eat, will never be as resource-efficient, as simply growing the plants for us to eat directly.

 When considering GHG emissions, as previously discussed, methane is a particularly important factor.
 The animal agriculture industry accounts for 35-40 percent of global anthropogenic emissions of methane.
-This occurs via enteric fermentation and manure, which together account for about 80 percent of the agricultural emissions.
+These emissions occur via enteric fermentation and manure, which together account for about 80 percent of the agricultural emissions.

 A recent report by the GRAIN and the Institute for Agriculture and Trade Policy found that the five largest meat and dairy corporations combined are responsible for more annual emissions than the oil companies ExxonMobil, Shell, or BP.
 Yet, government policy and focus seem to be primarily on the transportation and energy sectors.

 A report by The Economics of Ecosystems and Biodiversity (TEEB) included input from over 150 experts from 33 countries.
 They concluded that the entire “agri-food value chain” – which includes agriculture-related deforestation, farming, processing, packaging, transportation, and waste – contributes 43-57 percent of GHG emissions.
-Clearly, there is an environmental imperative that needs to be addressed here.
+There is an environmental imperative that needs to be addressed.

-Livestock subsidies create an unfair lower price for consumers making choices of what to eat for their sources of protein or nutrients.
+Livestock subsidies create an unjustly low price for consumers making choices of what to eat for their sources of protein or nutrients.
 Between 1995 and 2017, livestock subsidies in the United States totaled $10.8 billion.
-The bulk of these subsidies were granted from the U.S. Department of Agriculture and were directed towards crops used to feed animals (corn, soy, etc).
+The bulk of these subsidies were granted from the U.S. Department of Agriculture and were directed towards crops used to feed animals (corn, soy, etc.).

 In Canada, billions of dollars are funded into animal agriculture in the form of gifts like the Agriculture and Agri-Food Canada’s Growing Forward funding programs.
 This program provided $3.8 million dollars to build the Canadian Beef Centre of Excellence whose goal is to increase beef production and sales.
 These governmental subsidies are not aligning with environmental and health goals.
 However, the Canadian government, in 2018, changed this with a significant sign of encouragement when they invested $153 million in the growing market of plant-based proteins.
 This funding was matched dollar for dollar by the private sector and is projected to create 4,500 jobs and more than $4.5 billion to Canada’s economy over 10 years.